Published in English and French versions, the book is available for viewing and download free of charge.

 Southon selected three orchestral scores by Schmitt to feature.
 Inarguably the most famous of them is La Tragédie de Salomé, Op.
 50 (1907/10) which remains the work of Schmitt’s that is most often performed and recorded.

 Also profiled are the two suites that make up Schmitt’s Antoine et Cléopâtre, Op.
-69, composed in 1920 for André Gide’s adaptation of Shakespeare’s play which featured dancer and dramatic dancer Ida Rubinstein in the title role.
+69, composed in 1920 for André Gide’s adaptation of Shakespeare’s play which featured dancer and dramatic actress Ida Rubinstein in the title role.
 In recent years, this music has begun reappearing in concert – being programmed by the Buffalo Philharmonic Orchestra, the Virginia Symphony, the Los Angeles Philharmonic and the BBC Symphony Orchestra … and more recently still by the Orchestre de Paris and the Antwerp Symphony Orchestra.